SchlossLab/Kozich_MiSeqSOP_AEM_2013/Kozich_AEM_2013.md

 A: The contig length where all contigs that length or longer contain more than 50% of the bases found across all contigs

-**Figure 2.
-Profile of sequencing errors in the first and second read (A and C) and the quality scores associated with different types of errors in the first and second read (B and D) using data from run 130403.**

 **Figure 3.
 Relationship between the error rate and the fraction of sequences kept as a function of the ΔQ value for the V34, V4, and V45